Siguza/misc/README.md

     Simply calls `strerror` or `mach_error_string` with the given command line argument.
 -   `vmacho`
     Extracts a Mach-O into a raw, headless binary.
+-   `xref`
+    Parses an arm64 Mach-O and tries to find xrefs to a specified address.